turingschool/mod-0-curriculum/session2/index.md

 <a name="commit"></a>
 ### 4. Take a Snapshot in Time (<span class="vocab">git commit -m &lt;message&gt;</span>)

 Now that our file is in the staging area, let's tell git that we're ready to commit (take a snapshot of this moment to save).
-It's good practice to use "Initial Commit" for your very first commit in each repository.
+It's good practice to use "Initial commit" for your very first commit in each repository.

 ```
 timo@Tims-MacBook-Pro:~/notes$ git commit -m 'Initial commit'